Gayatri Prasad Prajapati

-Gayatri Prasad Prajapati was an Indian politician.
+Gayatri Prasad Prajapati is a former Indian politician belonging to the Samajwadi Party and a convicted criminal.
 He was convicted of rape, criminal conspiracy, and criminal intimidation.

+In 2021 he was sentenced to 5yr jail by Allahabad High court.

 He was a former cabinet minister in the government of Uttar Pradesh and served as Minister of Transport.
 He also served as a mining minister.